The Neighbourhood Support Team have been building lasting and trustworthy relationships with the Braunstone Community since 2000.

 We were unable to deliver our Talk Time sessions and Volunteer Befriending Service, during the pandemic.
 However, we still reached out to isolated members of our community, at a time when they needed it most.
 We offered and delivered the following services:

 - Welfare telephone chats for elderly people in their homes.

 - Activity Packs for residents involved in the Befriending scheme; including a range of craft activities and puzzles.

-- Developed our Wellys Workshop social group for men – The group begun meeting in May 2021 (when restrictions allowed), despite the challenging circumstances.
+- Developed our Mens Group – The group begun meeting in May 2021 (when restrictions allowed), despite the challenging circumstances.

 Volunteers were a critical part of our response during the pandemic.
 To support them we:

 - Continued to provide our existing volunteers with training, some of which took place online.

 - Made use of volunteer delivery drivers, who helped us to get food out to those who most needed it, including shielding members.

 Braunstone Alert Magazine